 - Ingredients include water, soybean, rice, salt, alcohol

 - The packaging is not up to the mark

 With its mild and not-too-intimidating flavor, this is a favorable option for those who are trying it for the first time.
 It’s a white miso paste with a smooth creamy texture that easily elevates the taste of your bowl of soup.

 It’s a block of paste, from which you can scoop one tablespoon or more, depending on the intensity of flavor that you wish for in your dish.
 The paste is a little too salty.
 So, it would be wise to take a little at first, and then increase the amount gradually to suit your taste.

-A good practice is to dilute the required amount in a small amount of water and then mix it to the marinade, sauce, or dressings.
+A good practice is to dilute the required amount in a small amount of water and then mix it with the marinade, sauce, or dressings.
 You can also mix it with wine instead of water.
-It’s yours to experiment.
+It’s yours to experiment with.

 The paste by Miyasaka is unpasteurized, which means it has good bacteria in it that helps in digestion.
 To enjoy its health benefits, make sure that you don’t boil the miso paste, and only add it in the end to your food.
 It is also gluten-free and vegan friendly, making it a universally-liked brand among miso fans.

 However, there have been complaints about the packaging, which is sometimes ripped or leaking when delivered.
 For storage, either empty the pack into an airtight sealed mason jar or snip one end of the bag and keep it tied inside a gallon zip lock bag.
 This way, it’s sure to stay for months together, or even a year.